UnbeatableBann/Pokemon-by-Dose-of-Data/README.md

 Here are some interesting insights derived from the exploratory data analysis:

 - **Type Distribution:** Water and Normal types are the most common primary types among Pokémon.
+Some types, such as Ice and Ghost, are less common compared to others.
 - **Base Stats:** Legendary Pokémon generally have higher base stats across all categories compared to non-legendary Pokémon.
 Specifically, Legendary Pokémon excel in HP, Attack, and Special Attack.
 - **Generational Patterns:** Each generation introduces a variety of new types and stats.
-For instance, Generation 1 has a higher average Attack stat compared to later generations.
+For instance, Generation 4 has a higher average Attack stat compared to other generations.
 - **Height and Weight Correlation:** There is a moderate positive correlation between the height and weight of Pokémon, meaning taller Pokémon tend to be heavier.
 - **Type Combinations:** Some type combinations are more prevalent among Legendary Pokémon.
 For example, Dragon and Psychic types are common among Legendaries.
+But as secondary type it changes.
 - **Capture Rates:** Legendary Pokémon have significantly lower capture rates compared to non-legendary Pokémon, making them harder to catch.

 These insights can be valuable for Pokémon enthusiasts and researchers to understand the characteristics and patterns within the Pokémon universe.